Estate Planning for a Child with Special Needs: Protecting Their Future in 2026

 For parents in Central Florida, planning for a child with special needs is a deeply personal mission.
 You aren’t just planning for "who gets what"—you are building a safety net that must last a lifetime.

 In 2026, expanded federal eligibility for ABLE Accounts and new Florida trust rules have changed the landscape.
-As a Special Needs Planning Attorney, I help families in Winter Garden, Windermere, and Clermont navigate these tools to ensure their child stays protected without losing vital government benefits like SSI and Medicaid.
+Dedicated special needs planning helps families in Winter Garden, Windermere, and Clermont navigate these tools to ensure their child stays protected without losing vital government benefits like SSI and Medicaid.

 The Problem: The $2,000 Asset Trap